astromatt/book-dev/docs/ekosystem-narzedziowy/issue-tracker/jira.rst

 .. code-block:: sql

-    project = DEMO
+    statusCategory = "To Do"
-        AND statusCategory NOT IN (Done, "In Progress")
+    statusCategory NOT IN ("To Do", "In Progress") statusCategory != "Done"

 .. code-block:: sql

-    project = DEMO
+    statusCategory NOT IN (Done, "In Progress")
-        AND statusCategory NOT IN (Done, "In Progress") AND assignee = currentUser()
+        AND assignee = currentUser()

 .. code-block:: sql

-    project = DEMO
+    statusCategory NOT IN (Done, "In Progress")
-        AND statusCategory NOT IN (Done, "In Progress") AND assignee IN membersOf("jira-administrators")
+        AND assignee IN membersOf("jira-administrators")

 .. code-block:: sql

-    project = DEMO
+    statusCategory NOT IN (Done, "In Progress")
-        AND statusCategory NOT IN (Done, "In Progress") AND assignee = currentUser()
+        AND assignee = currentUser()
         ORDER BY priority DESC, key ASC